The best drones for real estate photography in 2023

 • No LOG profile for video

 This Autel Robotics drone has three-way obstacle sensors for safe flying.
-So if the property you are working at has trees, you won’t have to worry as much.
-And it has a maximum flight range of 7.4 miles, so you can fly while trusting that your drone and radio will always have a strong connection.
+So if the property you are working at has many trees, you won’t have to worry as much.
+And it has a maximum flight range of 7.4 miles, so you can fly while trusting that your drone and radio will always have a connection.

 It’s a bit of a double-edged sword, but Autel drones don’t come with geographically based flight limits like DJI drones.
 That makes it easier to fly in certain areas.
 But it also means you risk breaking FAA rules and putting airplane pilots in danger if you aren’t careful.
-So always check local regulations before you lift off the ground and keep your eyes open for low-flying aircraft in the areas as well.
+So always check local regulations before you lift off the ground and keep your eyes open for low-flying in the areas as well.

 You get 6 GB of storage on the drone itself, which is enough for most photography needs.
 But if you want to shoot video, especially 6K, you will want to get a microSD card